Valerie Rusch

-Valerie W Rusch, MD, FACS, is an American thoracic surgeon who is currently the Miner Family Chair for Intrathoracic Cancers and Vice Chair for Clinical Research, Department of Surgery, at Memorial Sloan Kettering Cancer Center.
+Valerie W Rusch is an American thoracic surgeon who is currently the Miner Family Chair for Intrathoracic Cancers and Vice Chair for Clinical Research, Department of Surgery, at Memorial Sloan Kettering Cancer Center.

 Early life and education

 Originally from New York, NY, Rusch graduated from Lycée Français de New York and then attended Vassar College, graduating in 1971.
 She earned her MD at Columbia University College of Physicians and Surgeons.
 She completed her surgical residency training in general surgery and thoracic surgery at the University of Washington from 1975 to 1982 and a fellowship at the University of Texas MD Anderson Cancer Center, Houston.

 Academic career and accomplishments

-After completing her training, she joined the faculty at University of Washington, serving as an Assistant Professor and then Associate Professor in the Division of Cardiothoracic Surgery.
+After completing her training, she joined the faculty at University of Washington School of Medicine, serving as an Assistant Professor and then Associate Professor in the Division of Cardiothoracic Surgery.
 In 1989, she was recruited to Memorial Sloan Kettering Cancer Center by Nael Martini, the Chief of the Thoracic Service in the Department of Surgery.